The Seahawks’ win likely won’t save their season, but it sure was entertaining

 It almost certainly won’t be enough to steer the Seahawks, now 4-8, back toward the playoffs.
 But it was enough for Carroll to feel confident that the team’s commitment and, especially, its leadership, hasn’t wavered through the monumental disappointment of this season.

-Carroll and several team members cited a team meeting on Saturday night, led by Tyler Lockett, as galvanizing the Seahawks.
+Carroll and several team members cited a team meeting Saturday night, led by Tyler Lockett, as galvanizing the Seahawks.
 Dunbar called it “one of those hard talks” in which players delved deep into their psyche to convey their motivation for persevering.

 “It was basically an open floor for everybody to communicate their why, and why we sacrifice what we do for this game, why we continue to work and fight for this game when the season’s going the way it is,” Dunlap said.